 Cost is probably the most intimidating part of a home remodel or build.
 It can be alarming seeing large amounts of money being spent but it’s even scarier seeing those large amounts being spent on mistakes and fixes.
 Hiring an interior designer will help avoid costly errors.
 This is definitely a time to trust the professionals and protect your investment.

 Start by creating a realistic budget for your project and discuss that with your designer.
-If you are unsure about the budget, do a little research.
+If you are unsure about the budget, do a little research or use our complimentary Furniture Investment Workbook.
 Interior designers can take your budget and explain what that will get you and can also give you a better estimate of costs based on what you want.
 Always remember that this is an investment in your home and your wellbeing.

 Designers should never pressure you into purchases but they may recommend different options for good reason.
 Remember that an interior designer has knowledge of furniture construction and can advise on the best product for the appropriate function.
 Their goal is to help you choose the right pieces for your project while also saving you time and money.